Pick the Best AIPick the Best AI Logo

 • Iterate with feedback: Paste a brief rubric (voice, reading level, do/don't).
 Ask for a delta edit ("only change X").

-• Watch time sinks: If an agent run is taking too long (Gemini/Grok Heavy), switch to a lighter mode for a first pass.
+• Watch time sinks: If a deep agent run is taking too long (Gemini Deep Research, Extended Thinking), switch to a lighter mode for a first pass.

 FAQ